AnaMz11/HTML-mockup-warmup/readme.md

 >:elephant: Reminder:<br>
 Using the command `open index.html` inside the terminal when you are inside the folder with your `index.html` file will open your application in your browser.

-## Commit Your Work

-1. Get used to committing your work!
-After you create a tag, push the work.

->:elephant: Reminder:<br>
-  - `git add .` to add the file
-  - `git commit -m "add a message"` to make a commit
-  - `git push origin master` to push it the work to your branch of the class github repo

 ## Plan before you code!
 - Take a few minutes to describe what you see and figure out what tags you'll likely need